Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 9.8Location

-Why for business — Aman New York opened in 2022 in the upper floors of the Crown Building on Fifth Avenue, immediately becoming the most expensive and most-discussed business hotel in Manhattan.
-Eighty-three suites only — the smallest entry-level suite is 656 square feet, the Aman Suite runs to 7,0…
+Why for business: Aman New York opened in 2022 in the upper floors of the Crown Building on Fifth Avenue, immediately becoming the most expensive and most-discussed business hotel in Manhattan.
+Eighty-three suites only, the smallest entry-level suite is 656 square feet, and the inventory scales up to full-floor formats.

 Best room: Aman Premier Suite (entry-level) or Aman Suite for the multi-room flagship.
 The Park View Suite has the East-facing Central Park orientation.